probablypenera007/se_project_aroundtheus/README.md

 ### Plan on improving the project

-With the knowledge that I gained from making this project it definitely gave me an idea of what it's like to work with a designer and follow instructions in a scale that i'm very unfamiliar with, as a foundation of this acquired skill I can see myself improving this project as a base in delivering my future clients required theme or vision.
+The experience gained from this project has provided valuable insights into working with designers and adhering to specific design guidelines.
+As a foundational skill, this expertise can be leveraged to enhance the project further.
+Future plans include refining the existing codebase, implementing additional features, and using this project as a template to deliver clients’ envisioned themes or designs effectively.